miker704/Strife/patches2.md

     - Finalized userPFP_api_util.js (return default userPFP hook)
     - Finalized REACT PORTAL.
     - Finalized App Puller Animation Hook.
+    - Moved unused animation style sheet to to deprecated to reduce load on the browser as the style sheet is included when loading the page even through none on the styles are used.

 ## Backend Changes